aryk2/front-end-class-project/client/README.md

 ### `npm run plop:component`

 Prompts for the component name.
 Creates the component, a test file and a storybook file for the new component in the components dir.

+### `npm run storybook`

+Opens storybook.
+Open [http://localhost:6006](http://localhost:6006) to view it in the browser.

 ## Learn More